datacraft-dsc/DEPs/12/README.md

 ## Ocean Prov entities

 Ocean adds the following additional *prov:type* for entities, activities and agents.
-Note that the prefixes `op` and `prov` are namespace prefixes that correspond to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
+Note that the prefixes `opf` and `prov` are namespace prefixes that correspond to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
 The standard recommends that it is `common to abbreviate IRIs that start with namespace IRIs by using a namespace prefix in order to assist readability`.

 * Entities:
-  - opf:asset : An Ocean data asset
+  - `opf:asset` : An Ocean data asset .
-  - opf:this: a special attribute value that refers to the Entity being published or generated.
+  - `opf:this`: A special attribute value that refers to the Entity being published or generated.

 * Activities:

-  - opf:publish : The act of publishing a data asset
+  - `opf:publish` : The act of publishing a data asset.
-  - opf:import : The act of importing a data asset which is defined in an existing data catalog. `Import` is used to distinguish from `publish` to indicate that the provenance metadata was already associated with the data asset.
+  - `opf:import` : The act of importing a data asset which is defined in an existing data catalog. `Import` is used to distinguish from `publish` to indicate that prior provenance metadata associated with the data asset will be incorporated.
-  - opf:invoke : The act of invoking an operation.
+  - `opf:invoke` : The act of invoking an operation.

 * Agents:

-  - opf:did : DID of an Ocean Agent, if available.
+  - `opf:did` : DID of an Ocean Agent, if available.
-  - opf:address: The address of the agent, which is needed to look up the asset id (TODO: where is asset id defined?)
+  - `opf:address`: The address of the consumer.
-  - opf:id_type : The type of the agent id, could be `ethereum_account` or `did`
+  - `opf:id_type` : The type of the agent id, could be `ethereum_account` or `did`

 ## Provenance Metadata Sections

 Recall that the asset metadata is a JSON object, which is an unordered set of name/value pairs.
-Provenance metadata is represented as a name/value pair in the asset metadata object, where the **name** must be "provenance".
+Provenance metadata is represented as a name/value pair in the asset metadata object, where the **name** must be `provenance`.
 Note that provenance information is optional.
-However, if the **name** provenance exists, the value against that name must be JSON object with valid provenance metadata, as described in the rest of this document.
+However, if the **name** `provenance`exists, the value against that name must be a JSON object with valid provenance metadata, as described in the rest of this document.

 The JSON Object representing provenance information consists of the following properties (this section is taken from the prov-json Overview)